 Pet Policy: Dogs are the only pets permitted on board, and there is a $10 fee for dogs to ride the train.
 Please bring whatever they need to be comfortable (food, water, dishes, etc.).

 Location: 56001 Hwy 41, Fish Camp, CA 93623

 The Yosemite Mountain Sugar Pine Railroad is located on Highway 41, just four miles from the South Entrance of Yosemite National Park.

 This steam train travels four miles on a one-hour narrated excursion through the beautiful Sierra National Forest.
 There is time for a brief stopover in Lewis Creek Canyon to see the locomotive up close, or explore the outdoors before your return trip to the station.

 Pet Policy: Well-behaved dogs on leash are allowed to ride with their people for no charge.

-From April through October, the Big South Fork Scenic Railway offers a three3hour, 14-mile round-trip into the Daniel Boone National Forest and Big South Fork National River & Recreation Area on the Kentucky and Tennessee tracks.
+From April through October, the Big South Fork Scenic Railway offers a 3-hour, 14-mile round-trip into the Daniel Boone National Forest and Big South Fork National River & Recreation Area.
 The trip descends 600 feet into the gorge before stopping at the Blue Heron Coal Mining Camp, a National Park Service outdoor interpretive site.
 Tickets also includes admission to the McCreary County Museum in Stearns.